 Search

-DOE Analysis - Minitab Workspace
+DOE Analysis - Minitab Engage

 A response surface design is a set of advanced design of experiments (DOE) techniques that help you better understand and optimize your response.
 Response surface design methodology is often used to refine models after you have determined important factors using screening designs or factorial designs; especially if you suspect curvature in the ...